SAP-samples/cap-appgyver-covid-certcheck/tutorials/1_SecuritySetup/README.md

 Feel free to adjust further settings of your SAP IAS application registrations like the token validity or "Remember me" settings if required.
 You can also allow login using a corporate identity provider like Azure Active Directory if required.

->**Note** - If your SAP Identity Authentication tenant is not multi-tenant enabled, please remove the property in case of failures.
+>**Note** - If your SAP Identity Authentication Service tenant is not multi-tenant enabled, please remove the property in case of failures.

 ```
 {